-Unemployment and workers comp are benefits you can usually get if you are unable to work.
+Unemployment and workers comp are benefits you can usually get if you cannot work.
 But can you get both at the same time?

-The short answer is, yes.
-It’s possible to collect unemployment and workers comp simultaneously.
-But this usually only applies to specific circumstances.
-In most cases, people who qualify for workers comp won’t qualify for unemployment benefits.
-While claiming unemployment benefits may affect your eligibility for workers comp.
+The short answer is yes.
+Collecting unemployment and workers’ compensation benefits simultaneously is possible, but this usually only applies to specific circumstances.
+In most cases, people who qualify for workers’ compensation won’t be eligible for unemployment benefits, while claiming unemployment benefits may affect your eligibility for workers’ compensation.

-To better gauge your chances of getting both unemployment and workers comp benefits at the same time, we created this quick guide.
+We created this quick guide to help you better gauge your chances of getting unemployment and workers comp benefits simultaneously.

-The first thing you need to remember is that unemployment and workers comp are two very different programs.
-They are governed by separate laws and therefore have different eligibility criteria.
+First, you must remember that unemployment and workers’ compensation are very different programs.
+Separate laws govern them, and therefore, they have different eligibility criteria.
 They also differ in purpose and benefit amount.

-Unemployment benefits are designed for people who are willing and able to work but cannot find a paying job.
-It’s a temporary aid meant to assist someone while they are looking for a more permanent working arrangement.
+Unemployment benefits are designed for people willing and able to work but unable to find a paying job.
+They are a temporary aid to assist someone looking for a more permanent working arrangement.

-Workers compensation, on the other hand, are for those who can’t work due to a work-related disability.
-This can either be temporary or permanent depending on the severity of the injury.
+On the other hand, workers’ compensation is for those who can’t work due to a work-related disability.
+Depending on the severity of the injury, this disability can be temporary or permanent.

 - be employed